astronati/php-fantasy-football-quotations-parser/README.md

 Parser depends by some classes that have to be instantiate as follows:

 #### Excel Reader
-A Excel Reader plugin is not provided in order to give developer the chance to choose what the best is for the own project.
+An Excel Reader plugin is not provided in order to give developer the chance to choose what the best is for the own project.
-The only bond is that the Reader that will be used must implement the provided [ReaderInterface](blob/master/src/reader/ReaderInterface.php).
+The only bond is that the Reader that will be used must implement the [ReaderInterface](https://github.com/astronati/php-fantasy-football-quotations-parser/blob/master/src/reader/ReaderInterface.php).

 ##### Example
-The following snippet is extracted from the [example/sample.php](blob/master/example/sample.php) file and shows how a reader has been wrapped in a custom class (`CustomReader`) that implements the `ReaderInterface`.
+The following snippet is extracted from the [example/sample.php](https://github.com/astronati/php-fantasy-football-quotations-parser/blob/master/example/sample.php) file and shows how a reader can be wrapped in a custom class ([CustomReader](https://github.com/astronati/php-fantasy-football-quotations-parser/blob/master/example/lib/CustomReader.php)) that implements the `ReaderInterface`.

 ```php
 $reader = new CustomReader(new \PHPExcelReader\SpreadsheetReader('example/files/quotazioni_gazzetta_25.xls'));